 3. Share Funding Updates Regularly

 If there’s been a change in funding streams, share that information with your supporters.
-You can’t expect your community to know that you need them to give more regularly if they don’t know what’s happening on your end.
-Don’t be afraid to be transparent if you lose a large contract or grant.
-You might be surprised how supportive they’ll be.
+Don’t expect your community to know that you need them to give more regularly if they don’t know what’s happening on your end.
+Be transparent if you lose a large contract, grant or canceled a fee-based event.
+You’ll be surprised how supportive they’ll be.

 4. Create “Mini-Campaigns” Throughout the Year

-Sometimes your annual money goal appears daunting.
+Sometimes annual fundraising goals feel daunting.
 It’s helpful to create multiple “mini-campaigns” throughout your fundraising year.
-Sharing these bite-size moments in time helps close your annual funding gap.
-Knowing your money story all year long helps get your leaders and donors excited to help reach these more manageable money milestones.
-Spreading your mini-campaigns out all year takes away anxiety of reaching your annual goal at year-end.
+Sharing bite-size moments in time helps close your annual funding gap.
+Knowing and sharing your money story all year long is a tool to inspire leadership and donors to help reach these more manageable money milestones.
+Spreading your mini-campaigns out all year takes away the anxiety of reaching your annual goal at year-end.

 5. Framing the Message is Key

-The way you tell your story is just as important as the topic of your story.
+The way you share your money story is just as important as the topic of your story.
 A message about what money makes possible is inspiring.
-It’s not a message about how “badly” your organization is doing or how “desperate” you might be for funds.
+It’s not a message about how “badly” your organization is doing or how much you need help.
 It is a message about what money makes possible that inspires.
 Share what can be done together to allow your supporters to fulfill their own aspirations and increase their impact.

 6. Fill in the Gaps